nmattei/cmps3140/_projects/project4.md

 ---
 layout: page
-title: Project 3: Constraint Assignment
+title: Project 4: Constraint Programming
 published: true
 ---

-## Project 3: Constraint Assignment
+## Project 4: Constraint Programming

 Note that this project will make use of [MiniZinc](https://www.minizinc.org/).
 You will need to download and install [MiniZinc](https://www.minizinc.org/) first.